zix99/rare/docs/usage/input.md

 There are two ways to read from a pipe: implicit and explicit.

-Implicitely, if *rare* detects its stdin is a pipe, it will read it simply by not providing any arguments
+Implicitly, if *rare* detects its stdin is a pipe, it will read it simply by not providing any arguments

 `cat file.log | rare <aggregator>` or `rare <aggregator> < file.log`

-Explicitely, you can pass a single read argument of `-` (dash) to mandate reading from stdin
+Explicitly, you can pass a single read argument of `-` (dash) to mandate reading from stdin

 `cat file.log | rare <aggregator> -`